Ley789/SimpleRayTracer/Thesis/thesis.md

 ## Ray Tracing

-Ray tracing is a rendering technique, which idea is to trace the path of rays emitted from a camera that travel through pixels of a image.
+Ray tracing is a rendering technique, which idea is to trace the path of rays emitted from a camera that travel through a pixel grid.
 By intersecting the rays with each object of a scene we can determine the visible object for each ray.
 The visible object is the one with the closest intersection.

-For each pixel corresponding to the ray we can calculated the color with the properties(location, material, ...) of the closest object and the scene.
+For each pixel corresponding to the ray we can calculate the color with the properties(location, material, ...) of the closest object and the scene.
 These can implicate the generation of new rays to simulate effects like reflection and refractions.
 There are several ray tracing techniques that